 As used in this Subchapter, unless the context clearly requires otherwise, the following words have the listed meanings:

 (3) Caretaker.—Any person other than a parent, guardian, or custodian who has responsibility for the health and welfare of a juvenile in a residential setting.
-A person responsible for a juvenile's health and welfare means a stepparent, foster parent, an adult member of the juvenile's household, an adult relative entrusted with the juvenile's care, any person such as a house parent or cottage parent who has primary responsibility for supervising a juvenile's health and welfare in a residential child care facility or residential educational facility, or any employee or volunteer of a division, institution, or school operated by the Department of Health and Human Services.
+A person responsible for a juvenile's health and welfare means a stepparent, foster parent, an adult member of the juvenile's household, an adult relative entrusted with the juvenile's care, a potential adoptive parent during a visit or trial placement with a juvenile in the custody of a department, any person such as a house parent or cottage parent who has primary responsibility for supervising a juvenile's health and welfare in a residential child care facility or residential educational facility, or any employee or volunteer of a division, institution, or school operated by the Department of Health and Human Services.
 Nothing in this subdivision shall be construed to impose a legal duty of support under Chapter 50 or Chapter 110 of the General Statutes.
 The duty imposed upon a caretaker as defined in this subdivision shall be for the purpose of this Subchapter only.

 G.S.
 7B: Subchapter I, Article 3A